-Retrieves the status of the class's system driver.
+Retrieves the status of the component's system driver.

-This method retrieves the status of the class's system driver.
+This method retrieves the status of the component's system driver.
 This status can then be used to verify whether it has been properly installed and is ready for use.

 The value returned by the method corresponds to the dwCurrentState field of the SERVICE_STATUS structure from the Windows API.
 It will be one of the following:

 |MODULE_STATUS_NOT_PRESENT||0x00000000||The specified module is not present on the system.|

 |MODULE_STATUS_STOPPED||0x00000001||The specified module is in the Stopped state.|

 |MODULE_STATUS_RUNNING||0x00000004||The specified module is loaded and running.|